ReeceKidd/HeroAPITest/README.md

-#Running the project
+# Running the project

 To run the project, download a local copy and run <b>"npm start"</b>

+# Tests

-To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>
+To test the project go to the "tests" sub folder and run the following command on each of the files: <b>"mocha [fileName] --timeout=0"</b>.
+There are 90 something API tests I could take the validation further if its required.

 # CustomersTest
 This solution uses a MongoDB database, node and express to offer various API routes related to a retail store.